-The Aerospace Industry Reference Committee (IRC), supported by IBSA Manufacturing, is reviewing the MEA Aeroskills Training Package to align qualifications with the industry’s licensing requirements.
-The Case for Change was approved by the Australian Industry and Skills Committee (AISC) in 2019.
-The work will progress in two stages and consider alterations to components to support licensing and skills requirements as well as current and future industry job roles.
+The Aerospace Industry Reference Committee (IRC), supported by IBSA Manufacturing, reviewed the MEA Aeroskills Training Package to align qualifications to support industry’s skills requirements as well as current and future industry job roles..
+The Case for Change was approved by the Australian Industry and Skills Committee (AISC) in 2019 and work was completed on qualifications and units not impacted by licensing requirements.

 The current licensing qualifications within the training package don’t provide clear and transparent connections between the Vocational Education and Training (VET) system and the Aircraft Maintenance Engineer (AME) licensing systems.
 By harmonising the training and career pathways across the aviation sectors (civilian, defence, airline and general), a new generation of qualified engineers will be available to replace workers as they retire.

 IBSA is currently undertaking Stage 1: qualifications and units not impacted by licensing requirements:

 - two current units merged into one new unit: MEAENG0003 Select and test engineering materials